rifqihz/Learning/Linux.md

-# :bookmark_tabs: Linux Basic Command Line Cheatsheet
+# :notebook_with_decorative_cover: Linux Basic Command Line Cheatsheet

 ## :information_source: Getting Command Information
   Knowing how to get information about a command is so important and very useful if we are working in the terminal.